noglitchyo/dealdoh/README.md

 ## Description

-Dealdoh can be use in different manners and for different purposes:
+Dealdoh can be use in different manners and for different purposes.
+Dealdoh attempt to achieve the following goals:
-- as a middleware in a web server and acts as a DNS proxy
+- provide a DoH middleware which can be use in any PHP application acting as a DNS proxy.
-- as a client, using the provided command-line client to make DNS queries with [dealdoh-client](https://github.com/noglitchyo/dealdoh-client/).
+- provide a variety of DNS stub resolver.
+- provide a large panel of DNS clients.
-- as a low-level abstraction layer for development around DNS.
+- provide a low-level abstraction layer for development around DNS.

+Dealdoh also comes with a [dealdoh-client](https://github.com/noglitchyo/dealdoh-client/) embedding the following features:
+- an application implementing Dealdoh middleware and ready to be run as a micro-service
+- a CLI client to make DNS queries, configure DNS upstreams, etc...

 ## Features

-- [x] Create and forward DNS messages in different format to different type of upstreams.
+- [x] Create and forward DNS messages in different format to different type of DNS upstream resolvers.
-- [x] Use a pool of DNS upstreams to send queries with a fallback mechanism.
+- [x] Use a pool of DNS upstream resolvers to send queries with a fallback mechanism.
-- [x] Use different DNS protocol: RFC-1035 (TCP/UDP), RFC-8484 (DoH), Google DoH API.
+- [x] Compatible with a variety of DNS protocols: RFC-1035 (TCP/UDP), RFC-8484 (DoH), Google DoH API.
 - [x] Provide a DNS low-level abstraction layer for DNS development.
 - [x] Make DNS query from the command-line and provide results in JSON

 ## Roadmap

-- [ ] Improve the current DNS clients
+- [ ] Improve robustness and compliance of current DNS clients
 - [ ] Ability to choose a DNS upstream fallback/selection strategy
-- [ ] Dockerized application
 - [ ] Good documentation

 ## Getting started

-As mentionned above, there is multiple ways to use Dealdoh.
-Let's see what can be done at the time with Dealdoh.

-### As a DoH proxy middleware

-If you wish to get started quickly, check Please, check out [dealdoh-client](https://github.com/noglitchyo/dealdoh-client/) which offers a ready-to-use implementation.
+If you wish to get started quickly, you might want to use [dealdoh-client](https://github.com/noglitchyo/dealdoh-client/) which offers a ready-to-use implementation.

 #### Requirements

+- PHP 7.3
-- A web server
+- Web server
 - HTTPS enabled with valid certificates (self-signed certificates can work but it depends of the DOH client)

-To get valid certificates in a local environment, I recommend you to use [mkcert](https://github.com/FiloSottile/mkcert) which generate for you a local Certificate Authority, and create locally trusted certificates with it.
+To get trusted certificates in a local environment, I recommend you to use [mkcert](https://github.com/FiloSottile/mkcert) which generate for you a local Certificate Authority, and create locally trusted certificates with it.
 Take 3 minutes to check its really simple documentation for your OS. (since installation differs on each OS)

-- PHP 7.3

 #### Installation

-- You will need to install Dealdoh as a dependency in your project:
+- Install Dealdoh as a dependency:

 `composer require noglitchyo/dealdoh`